hipe/tmx/lib/skylab/information-tactics/doc/issues/003-approaching-a-pattern-language-for-semantic-structures.md

   "domain ontology" : people can still be hungry, tired, both or neither. also any instance data that we have could still be intact.

-  note also that we could losslessly convert those to `universal discrete binary` categories and categorizations if we wanted to.
+  note also that we could losslessly convert those *each* to `universal discrete binary` categories and categorizations if we wanted to.

 a corollary exists of the above axiom that states: